chanzlee/card-deck/README.md

 ## Description

-_.this webpage create a list fo cards deck.
+_This webpage create a list fo cards deck.
 Script uses a forEach() loop within another forEach() loop to build an array representing a deck of cards.
 (A deck consists of 52 cards - 13 ranks in each of 4 suits.)_

 ## Setup/Installation Requirements